zimmoc/eventbase/README.md

 - Feature 4: Artist information
     - Ability to click on artist or sports team to get more general info about them
-    - Artist example: Popular songs, Music streaming links, social links, tour itinerary.
+    - Artist Example: Popular songs, Music streaming links, social links, tour itinerary.
-    - Sports example: Placement in leaderboard, recent matches/games with scores, upcoming matches and player lineup for the picked event
+    - Sports Example: Placement in leaderboard, recent matches/games with scores, upcoming matches, and player lineup for the picked event

 - Feature 5: Event information
     - The event information could be expanded to show more local to the venue information
-    - For example, Seating map, parking, bus/metro station, age restrictions, all important times, food and drinks available in the venue, alcohol policy and more.
+    - For example, Seating map, parking, bus/metro station, age restrictions, all important times, food and drinks available in the venue, alcohol policy, and more.

 - Feature 6: Monetization
-    - If one were to make this into an actual site it could be monetized by having a referral code automatically built into the tickets purchase link
+    - If one were to make this into an actual site it could be monetized by having a referral code automatically built into the ticket purchase link
-    - Ads, everyone hates them but if the referrals doesnt cover costs they can be added.
+    - Ads, everyone hates them but if the referrals don't cover costs they can be added.

 # Technical information

 ## Idea
-When brainstorming for ideas, the one that really stuck with me was this event finder tool.
+When brainstorming for ideas, the one that stuck with me was this event finder tool.
 In my vision, I wanted the user to be able to export their search results to their calendar.
 However, that was a big undertaking at this stage.
-It's still something I want to implement in the future because it's a function I actually really want.
+It's still something I want to implement in the future because it's a function I want to use.

 ## Planning

 - My initial plan for the website flow
-    - Some functions were not implemented due to difficulty and limitations of the ticketmaster API
+    - Some functions were not implemented due to the difficulty and limitations of the Ticketmaster API
 ![Brainstorm](/assets/images/readme/brainstorm.png)

 - For this site, I used a wireframe tool to mock up the website before I started writing the code.